clearinterface/wildcard_technical_challenge_project/README.md

 * run the following command once you are in your python 3.9 virtual environment: `pip install -r requirements.txt`
 * cd into your project and run `python manage.py migrate`
+* run the following django command to enable the wiretap middleware `python manage.py setuptap` this automatically setup the middleware to log the url path of a request
 * there's django admin enabled, you can access it via `http://127.0.0.1:8000/admin/` this is useful to review the filtered document
 * if you want to use the django admin, you should create a user by running `python manage.py createsuperuser`